carmaa/inception/README.md

 to the FireWire port.
 Since SBP-2 devices utilize Direct Memory Access (DMA) for fast, large bulk data transfers (e.g., FireWire hard drives and digital camcorders), the victim lowers its shields and enables DMA for the device.
 The tool now has full read/write access to the lower 4GB of RAM on the victim.

 Once DMA is granted, the tool proceeds to search through available memory pages for signatures at certain offsets in the operating system’s code.
-Once found, the tool manipulated this code.
-For instance, in the unlock module, the tool manipulates the operating system’s password authentication module that is triggered if an incorrect password is entered.
+Once found, the tool manipulates this code.
+For instance, in the unlock module, the tool short circuits the operating system’s password authentication module that is triggered if an incorrect password is entered.

-After running that module you should be able to log into the victim machine using any password.
+*After running that module you should be able to log into the victim machine using any password.*

 An analogy for this operation is planting an idea into the memory of the machine; the idea that every password is correct.
 In other words, the equivalent of a [memory inception] [http://inception.davepedu.com].

-## Why?
+### BRRRRRRRAAAAAWWWWRWRRRMRMRMMRMRMMMMM!!!
+But why?

 The pros [are using it] [2], so why not you?
 Inception is free, as in beer!